f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 Click to specify a previously written ADS-B .csv log file, which is read and used to update the ADS-B data table and map.

-<h3>21: Select device set</h3>
+<h3>21: AM Demod</h3>

-Specify the SDRangel device set that will be have its centre frequency set when an airport ATC frequency is clicked on the map.
-Typically, this device set would be a second SDR (as ATC frequencies are around 120MHz, so they can not be received simultaneously with 1090MHz for ADS-B) and have an AM Demodulator channel plugin.
+Specify the AM Demodulator that will be have its centre frequency set when an airport ATC frequency is clicked on the map.

 <h3>ADS-B Data</h3>